anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 ### Skip Initially Disabled Renderers

-If this checkbox is checked, SkinnedMeshRenderer and MeshRenderer will not be merged if they are disabled on the build time.
+If this checkbox is checked and merge target SkinnedMeshRenderer is enabled, SkinnedMeshRenderer and MeshRenderer will not be merged if they are disabled on the build time.

 ### Merge Materials